-Bard at Brooklyn Public Library offers small, seminar-style courses taught in person at the Central Library at Grand Army Plaza.
-Faculty are hired on a per-course basis; there are no full-time positions available.
-Following an academic semester calendar, each course meets twice a week for fifteen weeks during the fall or spring semester, or for a shorter term over the summer.
-Classes are held Monday through Thursday, 9am to 2pm.
+The Bard Microcollege offers small, seminar-style courses taught in person at the same standard of academic rigor as on the main campus.
+We seek faculty who excel in discussion-heavy courses that demand active participation of all students.
+Faculty are hired on a per-course basis; there are no full-time or tenure-track positions available.
+Following an academic calendar, each course meets twice a week for fifteen weeks during the fall or spring semester, or for a shorter term over the summer.
+Classes are held Monday through Thursday, 9am to 2pm on Microcollege campuses.

-Faculty interested in teaching for Bard at Brooklyn Public Library can apply by submitting a CV and a brief letter of interest that should include a list of courses taught and a note about which semester or semesters they are available through Interfolio.com at: http://apply.interfolio.com/46585.
+Faculty interested in teaching in one or both of the NYC Microcolleges can apply by submitting a CV with a current email address and a brief letter of interest that should include a list of courses taught, which NYC Microcollege they would like to teach in, and a note about which semester or semesters you are available.
+Please submit your application here: http://apply.interfolio.com/46585.

 Review of applications is ongoing, as course needs vary from semester to semester.
 The Bard Microcollege administration will contact applicants when there is an opening that matches their subject area and availability.

 Equal Employment Opportunity Statement